 - After power up, load the recommended hex value for DRC1 and DRC2 decay and (1 decay).
-See Table 2-8. - Enable either the pre-volume or post-volume DRC using I2C registers 0x96 and 0x97.
-Note that to avoid a potential timing problem, there should be a 10-ms delay between a write to 0x96 and a write to 0x97.
+See • Table 2-8. - Enable either the pre-volume or post-volume DRC. ٠

 Recommended DRC setup flow if the DRC design uses values different from the defaults: